wlwanpan/web-services/README.md

 ```
 in the docker-compose file.

-Note: the data.csv need to be located at the root of the app.
+Note: the data.csv need to be located at the root of the repo.
 ## API

 - Simple Queries